paiyakdev/tour-de-core-gutenberg/readme.txt

 * A change since the previous version.
 * Another change.

-= 0.5 =
+= 0.1.0 =
-* List versions from most recent at top to oldest at bottom.
+* Initial version with all of our npm stuff in place and the first custom Gutenberg block in place.

 == Upgrade Notice ==